firefly-iii/docs/new-docs/installation/email.md

 ## smtp

 SMTP is the de-facto standard for sending email.
-If you want to use GMail or Outlook as mail system, set the driver to `smtp`.
+If you want to use GMail or Outlook as mail system, set the mailer to `smtp`.
 Make sure you change the host, port and credentials and of course, `MAIL_ENCRYPTION` must be `null`, `ssl` or `tls`, depending on your provider.

 ## sendmail